DylanLawless/SARS-CoV-2-VOC.github.io/pages/Vaccine_list.md

 The dataset compiled by WHO is used to extract all vaccines in clinical development at:
 [COVID-19 vaccine tracker and landscape](https://www.who.int/publications/m/item/draft-landscape-of-covid-19-candidate-vaccines).
-To find the current status of clinical evaluation (Trial registries and public reports) for a vaccine, please refer to the WHO dataset by downloading their spreadsheet ("date" novel-covid-19-vaccine-tracker.xlsx.zip).
+To find the current status of clinical evaluation (Trial registries and public reports) for a vaccine, please refer to the WHO dataset by downloading the spreadsheet from their website ("date" novel-covid-19-vaccine-tracker.xlsx.zip).
 We are using a simplified internal copy of this data for vaccines in clinical trials, including a link to at least one trial or report (instead of all trial links) to check for the earliest mention of a producer's coding sequence information:
 [who_novel-covid-19-vaccine-tracker_clinical_phase.xlsx](../vaccine_list/who_novel-covid-19-vaccine-tracker_clinical_phase.xlsx).

-## Vaccines with WHO EUL/PQ finalized reports
+### Vaccines with WHO EUL/PQ finalized reports
 The
 [COVID-19 vaccine tracker and landscape](https://www.who.int/publications/m/item/draft-landscape-of-covid-19-candidate-vaccines)
 also provides a guidance document listing current COVID-19 vaccine candidates undergoing assessment for WHO Emergency Use Listing and prequalification (WHO EUL/PQ),